mauriciolauffer/openui5/src/sap.m/test/sap/m/demokit/sample/IllustratedMessageInAppCustom/README.md

 │   ├── resources/            # Target directory for illustrations (populated during build) │   ├── view/
 │   └── index.html
-├── ui5.yaml                  # UI5 Tooling configuration
+├── ui5.yaml                  # UI5 CLI configuration
-└── package.json              # lists the custom illustrations library in its dependencies └── add-illustrations-task.js # Custom UI5 build-time task to move the illustrations of the installed illustrations library into a local folder of the UI5 application
+└── package.json              # lists the custom illustrations library in its dependencies └── add-illustrations-task.js # Custom UI5 CLI task to move the illustrations of the installed illustrations library into a local folder of the UI5 application
 ├── mock-external-package/    # mock representation of the custom illustrations library that in real scenarious will be fetched from an npm repo instead of this local folder (given the external package is declared in the package.json)
 │   ├── ui5-illustrations-library/
 │       ├── illustrations/